Vindexus/HeresyWorld/classes/guardsman.md

 On a 10+ the same and you also take +1 forward to Throw Grenade.
 On a miss the GM will offer you a different grenade, or the one you were searching for at a cost.

+### Suppressing Fire
+When you **fire a weapon at one or more targets to suppress them**, roll+Dex and empty your clip.
+On a hit the target's morale is tested: they might dive for cover, falter, or attempt to flee.
+Your allies gain +1 forward against them.
+On a 10+ you also deal your damage.